-Toddlers understand language.
+Toddlers understand language

 They can usually tell you what’s wrong.
 You know that time your baby screamed for 5 hours before you finally thought to take them to the doctor and found out they have a raging ear infection?
 That sure was fun!
 A couple months ago my daughter woke up and said “mama ear hurt.”
 Oh it killed the mystery and romance of trying to guess which underworld God the kid was possessed with, but I’ve never liked surprises anyway.
 Now, obviously toddlers have their moments: when they don’t hear a thing you’re saying, when they have no interest in using their words (see: rigid with rage), when they whine about cookies for hours on end, etc..
 That said, if my daughter is howling for a cookie, I feel comfortable ignoring the hell out of her because I know she’s not going to die.
 When a baby screams like that, there’s no way to know if they’re just angry at the walls or if something is actually wrong.
-And with a toddler, there’s always distraction!
+And with a toddler, there’s always a distraction!
 Under most circumstances you can say “time for lunch” and your kiddo will cheerfully run to their designated seat.
 Which brings us to…

-Toddlers can walk.
+Toddlers can walk

-By 18 months typically developing children have taken their first steps and many are already quiet mobile.
+By 18 months typically developing children have taken their first steps and many are already quite mobile.
 This means you’re not constantly balancing them on your hip as you do EVERYTHING.
 Welcome to being able to stand up straight when you brush your teeth!

-Toddlers eat real people food.
+Toddlers eat real people food

-Toddlers sleep at least sometimes.
+Toddlers sleep at least sometimes

-Ok yes… even toddlers never sleep in, don’t understand proper behavior during day light savings time or when crossing time zones, and totally get the stomach flu in the middle of the night.
+Ok yes… even toddlers never sleep in, don’t understand proper behavior during daylight savings time or when crossing time zones, and totally get the stomach flu in the middle of the night.
 That said, as the parent of a baby who spent more than a month waking up… every… hour… to nurse… every… night… I can tell you that no deeper hell exists in this dimension.
 I swear, at one point that month all the color was sucked from the world and only shades of grey existed.
 In the mean time, my toddler daughter was rocking the zzz’s for a good 11 hours most nights.